Vite

 "build": {

-// The Tauri CLI will execute this command when you run `tauri build`.
+// This command will execute when you run `tauri build`.

 "beforeBuildCommand": "npm run build",

-// The Tauri CLI will execute this command when you run `tauri dev`.
+// This command will execute when you run `tauri dev`

 "beforeDevCommand": "npm run dev",